 The S & R committee grants the request.

 The S & R committee denies the request.

-3. The chair of the S & R committee will notify the applicants, their program coordinators, and credential services of their decisions in writing within 14 academic workdays of the meeting.
+3. The chair of the S & R committee will notify the applicants, their program coordinators, and credential services of their decisions in writing within 7 days of the meeting.